 Discussion

-The present study aimed to investigate two open questions related to the neural mechanisms underlying the relationship between interoceptive sensitivity and emotional responses to music stimuli; namely, whether individual differences in interoceptive sensitivity influence the relationship between subjective emotional intensity and physiological signals in response to music stimuli and the involvement of specific insula subregions in emotion recognition.
+The present study aimed to investigate two open questions related to the neural mechanisms underlying the relationship between interoceptive sensitivity and emotional responses to music stimuli; namely, whether individual differences in interoceptive sensitivity influence the relationship between subjective emotional intensity and physiological signals in response to music stimuli and the involvement of specific insula subregions in emotion processing.

 Using our new index of interoceptive sensitivity (amplitude parameter A) derived from the heartbeat discrimination task, we were able to demonstrate that participants with high interoceptive sensitivity (high-IS group) displayed an increase in pulse rate when listening to high-valence music pieces (high-valence trials).
 This finding supports the first hypothesis that the physiological response during an emotional experience correlates with individual differences in interoceptive sensitivity, which was estimated using the heartbeat discrimination task.

 fMRI analysis revealed that the valence level was significantly associated with increased activity in the left anterior insula.
-Furthermore, ROI analysis of the insula subregions revealed that the high-IS individuals showed significantly stronger activity in the mid-posterior insula.
+Furthermore, ROI analysis of the insula subregions revealed that the high-IS individuals showed significantly stronger activity in the dorsal dysgranular insula.
 These results indicate that posterior insula activity during an emotional experience correlates with the individual difference in the interoceptive sensitivity estimated by the heartbeat discrimination task, supporting the second hypothesis.

 Method for measuring interoceptive sensitivity